Anthonypaige/investnurenergy/src/content/post/mastering-time-of-use-rate-strategies-for-smart-energy.md

 #### Conclusion

 Time-of-Use (TOU) rates are transforming the way we consume energy, reflecting the dynamic nature of our increasingly electrified world.
 By understanding and adapting to these rates, households can achieve significant savings and contribute to a more sustainable energy future.
-Visit [this page from the DOE](https://www.energy.gov/) to learn more about your utility provider's TOU rate plans and join the journey towards a smarter, greener future.
+Visit this page from the [Department of Energy](https://www.energy.gov/) to learn more about your utility provider's TOU rate plans and join the journey towards a smarter, greener future.